 Kids will love exploring color with watercolors and using paper hearts to create this heart art project.
 This is a great project for kids preschool age and up, and would make a beautiful Valentine’s Day or Mother’s Day gift.

 Using a wet on wet technique with watercolors is a wonderful way for kids to explore mixing colors and adding in some salt to that technique can result in some really cool patterns and textures.
-Check out my awesome watercolor painting for kids post for more fun and creative ideas kids will love!
+Check out my awesome collection of watercolor painting for kids for more fun and creative ideas kids will love!

 Create Your Own Mixed Media Heart Art Project